Digital Version

 -

 Look for price increase language.
-If it’s missing, you’re at risk for rate jumps—some smaller accounts have seen increases up to 35% in a single cycle.
+If it’s missing, you’re at risk for rate jumps.
+Smaller storage accounts can see increases up to 35% in a single cycle.

 -